techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-via-cmdlets.md

 ### Create and assign Resource Account

-A phone number isn't required here as the call queue is front-ended by an auto attendant.
+A phone number isn't required here as the call queue is nested behind an auto attendant.

 - ApplicationID
   - Auto Attendant: ce933385-9390-45d1-9512-c8d228074e07